Michał Szostak

-Michał Szostak (born 1980 in Poland), is an international concert organist, improviser and musicologist, as well as manager, university professor and scientific researcher.
-A Doctor habilitated (Associate Professor) in Management and a Doctor of Musical Arts in Organ Performance.
-He studied organ performance at the Fryderyk Chopin Music University in Warsaw under Professor Andrzej Chorosiński and organ improvisation at the Pontificio Istituto Ambrosiano di Musica Sacra in Milan under Maestro Davide Paleari as well as management and marketing (Master and PhD studies) at Leon Koźmiński Academy in Warsaw.
+Michał Szostak (born 1980 in Poland) is an international concert organist, improviser, and musicologist, as well as business manager, university professor, and scientific researcher; he is a Habilitated Doctor (Associate Professor) in Management, and a Doctor of Musical Arts in Organ Performance.

+He studied organ performance at Warsaw's Fryderyk Chopin Music University under Professor Andrzej Chorosiński, and organ improvisation at Milan's Pontificio Istituto Ambrosiano di Musica Sacra under Maestro Davide Paleari, as well as management and marketing (Master and PhD studies) at Warsaw's Leon Koźmiński Academy.

 As the first Pole, he received the certificate of The Royal College of Organists.
-He is a member of The American Guild of Organists, The Organ Historical Society, and the Polisch Chapter of the Humanistic Management Network.
+He is a member of The American Guild of Organists, The Organ Historical Society, and the Polish Chapter of the Humanistic Management Network.